A framework for the local information dynamics of distributed computation in complex systems: Cellular automata

-Despite such interest, there is no complete framework that locally quantifies the individual information dynamics of distributed computation within CAs or other systems.
-In this study, we outline how the information dynamics can be locally quantified within the spatiotemporal structure of a CA. In particular, we describe the dynamics of how information storage and information transfer interact to give rise to information processing.
+Despite such interest, until recently there was no complete framework that locally quantifies the individual information dynamics of distributed computation within CAs or other systems.
+In this review, we describe how the information dynamics can be locally quantified within the spatiotemporal structure of a CA. In particular, we describe the dynamics of how information storage and information transfer interact to give rise to information processing.
 Our approach is not to quantify computation or overall complexity, nor to identify universal computation or determine what is being computed; it is simply intended to quantify the component operations in space-time.